Don’t Pee on the Electric Fence

 - You don’t want to discover the quantitative value for the phrase “mad as a hornet.”

-- Regardless of how sturdy it seems, an umbrella is not an adequate substitute for a parachute.
+- It may seem sturdy, but an umbrella is not an adequate substitute for a parachute.

 - Even though most varieties of snakes are not venomous, you still don’t want them to bite you.